w-decker/w-decker/AboutMe.md

 My name is Will Decker.
 I am an undergraduate student researcher.

-My research interests cover a large spectrum within the fields of psychology, neuropsychology, neuroscience, and data science.
-I am primarily interested in using a multimodal neuroimaging approach to investigate brain structure and brain function and how both influence cognition, neuropathology, and behavior.
-I am further interested in how statistics and machine learning approaches can be used to enhance and optimize our understanding of cognition, neuropathology, and behavior.
-I also have a serious interest in neuroimaging, programming, “big data”, neuromodulation/neurostimulation, and biomarkers.
+My research interests cover a large spectrum within the fields of psychology, neuroscience and data science.
+I am primarily interested in neuroimaging techniques (MRI, EEG, MEG, etc.) and their respective analyses.
+I am also intrigued by how the brain can be broken down computationally and how this understanding influences neuroimaging analyses.
+Other topics that I am passionate about are statistics, the structure-function relationship, open science, and coding.